egarrisxn/build-that-resume/README.md

 - ## JSON Data and Image Upload -- WILL BE CHANGING SOON.

-To maintain flexibility and ease of updating resume data, Build That Resume keeps the resume content in a seperate repository, consisting of a JSON file and an Images folder.
+To maintain flexibility and ease of updating resume data, DevBuild Resume keeps the resume content in a seperate repository, consisting of a JSON file and an Images folder.

 - **JSON Data:** The resume data is stored in a JSON file, allowing for easy updates without modifying the application code directly.
 - **Image Upload:** Users can upload images to include in the resume JSON file, such as an avatar image or screenshots of projects.